 If you have the money, the Sony WF-1000XM4 is a good buy, not just because it’s one of the best wireless earphones around, but also because it has the hardware to last a bit longer than most other models when it comes to battery life. $279 USD is a lot of money to part with over a product like wireless earphones, but if you want the best, these are currently it.

 Surprisingly, the Sony WF-1000XM4 is not replacing the Sony WF-1000XM3.
-Instead, it’s driving the price of the older model down (reportedly to $229.99).
+Instead, it’s driving the price of the older model down to $199 USD.
 It may not be as exciting, but those with a little less cash to burn will find the older model a trusty—if clunky—companion.
 However, the Sony WF-1000XM4 is a better performer in just about every way.
 You can read how the two compare here.